 Coit Tower is one of the most recognizable landmarks in San Francisco.
 Situated atop Telegraph Hill in the city’s North Beach neighborhood, the tower offers stunning 360-degree views of the Bay Area.
-Best of all, admission to Coit Tower is free!
+Best of all, admission to the tower’s ground floor is free for everyone.
+This is where most of the murals are located.
 Visitors can take the elevator to the top of the tower for panoramic views of the city and bay.
 On a clear day, you can even see all the way to Oakland and across the Golden Gate Bridge.
 If you’re feeling energetic, you can also hike up to the top of Telegraph Hill for an even more sweeping view.
 Either way, a visit to Coit Tower is a great way to get a bird’s-eye view of San Francisco.

 11. The Palace of Fine Arts

 The Palace of Fine Arts is a beautiful example of classical architecture, and it’s one of the most popular tourist destinations in the San Francisco Bay Area.
 Built-in 1915 for the Panama-Pacific International Exposition, the Palace of Fine Arts is now a popular spot for weddings and other events.
 Visitors can enjoy the peaceful setting, take a stroll through the grounds, or rent a paddleboat to explore the lagoon.
 Best of all, admission to the Palace of Fine Arts is free.
 So whether you’re looking for a place to enjoy a quiet moment or capture some great photos, be sure to add the Palace of Fine Arts to your list of must-see places in the Bay Area.

 12. Treasure Island